 Invalid activity: Suspended account

 In addition to monitoring for policy violations, we analyze all clicks and impressions to determine whether they fit a pattern of use that might artificially drive up an advertiser's costs or a publisher's earnings.
-If we determine that your account has invalid activity, then we may suspend your account and refund all account earnings along with Google’s revenue share to impacted advertisers.
+If we determine that your account has invalid traffic, then we may suspend your account and refund all account earnings along with Google’s revenue share to impacted advertisers.

-Account suspension gives you time to investigate the sources of invalid activity, identify and block suspicious traffic, and put measures in place to ensure clean traffic.
+Account suspension gives you time to investigate the sources of invalid traffic, identify and block suspicious traffic, and put measures in place to ensure clean traffic.
 Suspensions are non-appealable.
 We recommend using Google Analytics for Firebase to help you best understand, monitor, and evaluate the traffic to your app.
-This may also help you identify sources of invalid activity.
+This may also help you identify sources of invalid traffic.
 For more information visit our Ad Traffic Quality Resource Center.

-To help you understand the possible reasons that publishers may have their accounts suspended for invalid activity, we’ve outlined the most common reasons below.
+To help you understand the possible reasons that publishers may have their accounts suspended for invalid traffic, we’ve outlined the most common reasons below.
 Note that this is not a complete list, but the top causes.

 - Publishers must not artificially inflate the impressions or clicks the ads receive, either through automated or manual means.

 - Publishers may not ask others to click their ads.
 This includes asking for users to support your app, offering rewards to users for clicking ads, and promising to raise money for third parties for such behavior.

 - Publishers are not permitted to encourage users to click on Google ads in any way.
 This includes but is not limited to placing ads too close to clickable elements on the app, implementing ads in a way that prevents users from viewing the app’s core content and functionality, and modifying the ad size to be nonstandard, invisible, or hard to see for the user.
 Please review the implementation guidance.